How Much Do Airbnb Management Companies Charge?

 The Furnished Holiday Lettings regime was abolished from April 2025, changing the tax treatment for short-let income across the UK.

-The changes below affect both existing short-let landlords and anyone currently weighing a switch from a long-term tenancy.
+The changes below affect both existing short-let landlords and anyone currently weighing a switch from a long-term tenancy — the full government measure is published on the GOV.UK furnished holiday lettings abolition page.

 Under the old FHL rules, mortgage interest could be deducted in full against rental income.